No Products in the Cart

 We all have certain harsh notions about our habits, bodies and behavior.
 By helping us understand that who we are and what we do doesn’t always have to be perfect, art therapy helps us appreciate and be kinder to ourselves, thereby healing many years of harsh conditioning.

 During art therapy sessions, you are in full control of what you put on the page or how you use the art material.
 This assurance of control helps us overcome feelings of helplessness.

 Art therapy is aimed at cultivating an attitude of positivity.
 Emotions are splashed across the canvas and conversations brew over open cans of paint, charging the atmosphere with lightness and positivity.

 Art therapy helps cultivate self-awareness as well.
-Focussing on creating something new gives us a designated space and time to think about our complex emotions.
+Focusing on creating something new gives us a designated space and time to think about our complex emotions.
 As a result, we become more aware of what we are feeling and why.

 Art therapy is incredibly cathartic.
 Seeing our emotions manifest in a physical form right in front of our eyes, or seeing them pour out without any obstacles can clear our headspace for what actually matters in life - health, happiness and togetherness.

 Anybody who works in a creative discipline knows that being inspired helps our souls be more creative - where that extends into painting, writing, designing or creative problem solving.
 Art therapy, by virtue of being rooted in a centuries-old artistic tradition, helps us stay inspired by ourselves and life.